dou·la

 /ˌdo͞olə/

-A person experienced and/or trained to provide information, emotional support, and physical comfort to a mother and family before, during, and just after birth.
+Currently, a doula is a person experienced and/or trained to provide information, emotional support, and physical comfort to a mother and family before, during, and just after birth.

 In this way, I am honored and excited to be on your team.
 I’ll help you get grounded in your journey, make sure everyone in your team – baby too – have what they need by way of education, understanding, and expertise.

-With me by your side, you’ll feel safe.
+With me by your side;

-Your voice will be heard.
+- Your voice will be heard.

 - Recognizes birth as a key experience the mother will remember all her life.